The First District in My New York Series

 This Districts series is a natural evolution of my previous Skyline series .
 While Skyline works like Dawn , Day , and Night focus on the silhouettes and vertical lines of the city, the Districts delve deeper into the individual characters and colors of specific neighborhoods.

-It is a shift from viewing New York from a distance to experiencing the city from within – from panorama to detail, from skyline to street level.
+It's a shift from viewing New York from a distance to experiencing the city from within—from panorama to detail, from skyline to street level.
+From the iconic skyline you recognize on every postcard to the unique energy you feel when walking through a specific neighborhood.

 Part of a Greater Whole